deanturpin/superdean.com/index.md

 Now we're cooking: get the case back off and inspect the insides for any issues.

 - Rubber Case Ball (Bergeon 8008): squishy ball case back remover that works far better than you might think
-- Case knife: pen knife style
-- Case knife: oyster shucker style; I generally prefer these to the pen knife style but it's good to have a choice
+- Case knife: pen knife style and oyster shucker style; I generally prefer the oyster-style but it's good to have a choice
-- Rodico Premium (Bergeon 7033-1): for picking up dust and small components; often useful for manipulating hands
+- Rodico Premium (Bergeon 7033-1): for picking up dust and small components; often useful for manipulating hands; a little Rodico on a stick is easier if you're using finger cots
 - Eyeglass/loupe 4x (Bergeon 4422-2.5): slightly more magnification
-- Eyeglass Holder (AF 176.530.24): just a loop of spring steel wire that goes around your head, the ones that clip on your glasses look nice but are much more expensive
+- Eyeglass Holder (AF 176.530.24): it's just a loop of spring steel wire that goes around your head, the ones that clip on your glasses look nice but can be more expensive; I tend to swap between depending how I'm feeling, eye glasses can get a little steamy too!
 - Case Cushion (Bergeon Gel Ø75mm): treat yourself to a decent, large gel cushion

 ### Strip down

 This is getting serious... and you'll need quite a few more tools.
 But you will have enough to completely dismantle a basic movement (and by "basic" I mean a three hand manual winder.)
 Note we are _replacing_ broken parts at this level, rather than making new ones.
-Always use the correct size screwdriver: you just risk chewing up the blades, screw head or both.
+And always use the correct size screwdriver, otherwise you just risk chewing up the blades, screw head or both.

 - Movement Holder, Gents Size, Carbon Fibre (Bergeon 4040-P): essential and even the Bergeon ones are reasonably-priced